bakir004/Dopuni.ba/README.md

 # Dopuni.ba

+## Heroku hosting has been unfortunately canceled for this project.
+See its video demonstration at [bakircinjarevic.com](bakircinjarevic.com)

 Discovering the simplicity of Socket.io made me think of its use.
 The first thought was making a multiplayer game for me and my friends.